 While participating in Levy After-School programs, 75 percent of students improved their attitude about school, regularly completed their homework and increased their self confidence.
+This game involves no batteries, screens or remote controls.

 Chess for Success teaches more than just game moves: it imparts critical thinking, problem solving and social and organizational skills.